myFavShrimp/turf/README.md

 #### The `class_names` Key

 - `template` (default: `"class-<id>"`): Specifies the template for generating randomized CSS class names.
-The template can include placeholders to customize the output. `<id>` will be replaced with a unique identifier for each CSS class name and `<original_name>` will be replaced with the original class name from the SCSS file.
+The template can include placeholders to customize the output:
+    - `<id>` will be replaced with a unique identifier for each CSS class name
+    - `<original_name>` will be replaced with the original class name from the SCSS file
+    - `<name_hash>` will be replaced with the hash of the original class name from the SCSS file
+    - `<name_hash_short>` will be replaced with the first 5 characters of the hash of the original class name from the SCSS file
+    - `<style_sheet_hash>` will be replaced with the hash of the SCSS file
+    - `<style_sheet_hash_short>` will be replaced with the first 8 characters of the hash of the SCSS file

 - `excludes`: An array of regex patterns that exclude class names in your SCSS files from the class name uniquification process.